kaidez/kaidez.github.io/_posts/2017-12-21-temperatures-functional-programming.md

 category-name: Tutorials
 permalink: /temperatures-functional-programming/
 excerpt: Use JavaScript functional programming to display average temperatures in certain cities.
 Uses the .map() & .reduce() methods.
 Includes demo.
-og-image: functional-programming-react.jpg
+og-image: temperature-functional-programming.jpg
-thumb-image: functional-programming-react-thumb.jpg
+thumb-image: temperature-functional-programming-thumb.jpg
 ---
 <a href="https://codepen.io/kaidez/pen/qpZrzw">See Demo &raquo;</a>

-As mentioned both <a href="/format-dates-functional-programming/">here</a> and <a href="/functional-programming-link/">here</a>, I try to write as much <a href="http://eloquentjavascript.net/1st_edition/chapter6.html">JavaScript functional programming</a> as I can.
+As mentioned both <a href="/format-dates-functional-programming/">here</a> and <a href="/functional-programming-link/">here</a>, I try to write as much <a href="http://eloquentjavascript.net/1st_edition/chapter6.html">JavaScript Functional Programming</a> as I can.
 Even if it's just for practice.

 I can across a pretty neat challenge on a Facebook beginning developers group I help to administer.
-This challenge provided some good practice.
+The challenge provided some good FP practice.

 <h2>Table of Contents</h2>
 <ol>
   <li class="post__list-item"><a href="#challenge">The Challenge</a></li>
   <li class="post__list-item"><a href="#solution">The Solution</a></li>
+  <li class="post__list-item"><a href="#basic-code">The Basic Code</a></li>
   <li class="post__list-item"><a href="#determine-arrays">Determine the inner arrays</a></li>
   <li class="post__list-item"><a href="#site-speed">Site Speed is "Fine", But Not "Perfect"</a></li>
   <li class="post__list-item"><a href="#the-rest">Practicing With the Rest</a></li>